Encouraging creativity, innovation, and entrepreneurship in the Greater Upper Valley Region.

 – Dr. Alicia Harvey Smith, President, River Valley Community College

-THE CMS WILL OFFER:
+THE CMS OFFERS:

 - Shared tools and workshops for woodworking, precision machining, fiber arts, electronics, welding, robotics, jewelry and metalsmithing, graphic design, programming and more.